WHOISBR/progressbar-for-qbcore/README.md

 # Progressbar by aalbonn#2618
-Something is different than normal progressbar s
+Something is different than normal progressbar's